SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 Not denied ≠ permitted.

-It only means no denial signal is currently present.
+It only means no denial fact is currently present.

 Self-hosted.
 Signal-only.
 Deterministic behavior.